gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 Change the value `5.0` to whatever the blocking voltage of your Zener is.

-Click link:kicad-spice-dc-voltage-sweep-zener-files.zip[here] to download source files for a simulation that includes a Zener diode.
+Click [here](kicad-spice-dc-voltage-sweep-zener-files.zip) to download source files for a simulation that includes a Zener diode.

 #### BJTs